The goal of treating early and locally advanced breast cancer is to remove the cancer and keep it from coming back (breast cancer recurrence).

-Breast cancer can recur at the original site (called recurrence or local recurrence), as well as spread to other parts of the body (called metastasis or distant recurrence).
+Breast cancer can recur at the original site (called local recurrence).
+It can also return and spread to other parts of the body (called metastasis or distant recurrence).

-- Local recurrence is usually found on a mammogram or during a physical exam, either by a health care provider or by yourself.
+Local recurrence is usually found on a mammogram, during a physical exam by a health care provider or when you notice a change.

-- Metastasis is usually found when symptoms are reported during follow-up office visits.
+Metastasis is usually found when symptoms are reported during follow-up office visits with your provider.

 Learn about follow-up care after breast cancer treatment.

 When a local recurrence is found, it’s treated in much the same way as the first breast cancer.

 The tumor is removed by the surgeon, examined by the pathologist and tested for hormone receptor status, HER2 status and other characteristics.

 Tests are also done to be sure there's no sign of metastasis.